Skip to content

 Example 2: One Windows 10 Endpoint with Sysmon installed

-This generates a single Windows 10 Endpoint with Sysmon installed.
+This generates a single Windows 10 Endpoint with Sysmon and Atomic Red Team (ART) installed.

 python3 sentinel.py --endpoint 1